cabforum/cabforum.org/content/posts/2018/2018-03-08-final-minutes-for-ca-browser-forum-f2f-meeting-herndon-va-7-8-march-2018.md

 Upcoming distrust of Symantec plan details to be published soon.
 Apple plans to align distrust with the timeline published by Google and Mozilla.
 However, what will be distrusted may be different than those root stores which focus only on TLS

 **Certificate Transparency (CT) update:** Looking into CT log policy development but most likely the Apple CT policy will align with that of Google.
 Apple will also use the same list of trusted logs as Google.
-This list can be found at +/master/net/data/ssl/certificate_transparency/log_list.json
+This list can be found at https://chromium.googlesource.com/chromium/src.git/ +/master/net/data/ssl/certificate_transparency/log_list.json

-Should a log operator desire to include their log in Apple’s program requests should be sent to certificate-transparency- and include the following:
+Should a log operator desire to include their log in Apple’s program requests should be sent to transparency-program@group.apple.com and include the following:

 - Two points of contact (email and phone number)
 - CT logging policy for accepting certificates